kriepiekrollie/cp-solutions/README.md

 # cp-solutions
-My solutions to various competitive programming problems.
+solutions to various competitive programming problems.

+i hope you can learn something by looking here :)